typicode/hotel/README.md

 ## Fallback URL

-If you're offline or can't configure your browser to use `.dev` domains, you can __always__ access your local servers by going to [localhost:2000](http://localhost:2000).
+If you're offline or can't configure your browser to use `.localhost` domains, you can __always__ access your local servers by going to [localhost:2000](http://localhost:2000).

 ## Configurations, logs and certificates